jopamo/pcmanfm-qt/HACKING.md

 * Replace libfm operations with `IFileOps` that delegates to the POSIX core (no new direct `QFile`/`QDir` mutations in UI code)
 * Keep Qt metadata helpers (`QFileInfo`, `QMimeDatabase`, icons) for UI/display only
-* Move new behavior into the Qt or GIO backends, backed by the POSIX core, instead of direct usage in `ui/`
+* Move new behavior into the Qt backends, backed by the POSIX core, instead of direct usage in `ui/`
 * Keep platform assumptions Linux-only (no Windows or legacy Unix shims)

 ### 7.4 POSIX core hardening (work in progress)